Lorraine-Sanares/running-dashboard/README.md

 ### How to export Strava and Apple Health Data
 Change the data paths in app.py to you're own csv files.

 ## Improvements
 I update this application on an ongoing basis, improving or adding new features as I become a more experienced runner and programmer.
-Here's a list of things that I'm currently working on for this project:
+Here are the features that I'm currently implementing:

+* Linear regression race performance indicator
-* Using Apple gps data to plot heatmap
+* Dynamic heatmap using Apple gps data (instead of static image)
+* Dashboard tabs
-* Summary row connected to drop down filters
+* Connecting summary row to dropdown filters
-* Make functions for data loading and cleaning more robust
+* Making functions for loading and cleaning data more robust
-* Not specific to just data
-* Implement linear regression model/time series forecasting
-* Even just on jupyter notebook for now